Yoo Young-chul: Serial murders

 From September to November 2003, Yoo killed several wealthy senior citizens by breaking into their houses and bludgeoning each of them with a hammer.
 To cover his tracks, he made the crime scenes look like robbery-homicides.
 However, no money was taken, which confused the police investigators.
 When the investigation started to intensify, Yoo switched to targeting female masseuses.
 In January 2004, Yoo was briefly arrested on a minor theft charge but was released two days later.

 Starting in March 2004, Yoo called prostitutes to his residence in western Seoul and bludgeoned them after having sex with them.
 His victims were dismembered and mutilated to prevent their identification.
 They were buried in the mountains surrounding the city.
 Police recovered 11 bodies from the mountain behind Bongwon Temple after Yoo's arrest.

 During initial interrogations, Yoo confessed to killing 19 people.
 On 18 July 2004, he admitted to an additional murder: the killing of a 44-year-old male street vendor.
 On 19 July 2004, Yoo revised his confession, admitting to a further six murders, raising his tally to 26 individuals, although no clarification or explanation was offered at that time.
 The list of purported victims included several individuals who did not match his prior pattern of wealthy seniors or masseuses.
 Friends of two of the masseuse victims, whose bodies had been recovered, claimed they were not involved in massage therapy, meaning that Yoo could have had other, unreported victims.
-Although the "Rainy Thursday" murderer was also active from in April 2004, stabbing multiple women late at night in southwest Seoul, police were unable to link Yoo to those murders.
+Although the "Rainy Thursday" murderer was also active in April 2004, stabbing multiple women late at night in southwest Seoul, police were unable to link Yoo to those murders.

 Several days later, Yoo also confessed to killing a young woman (a worker in a clothing store) on 6 February 2004 in Imun-dong after he suspected her of being a prostitute.
 Yoo had approached her for questioning by pretending to be a police officer.
 Approximately a month after his arrest, Yoo confessed to eating the flesh of his victims, although no evidence to prove this was offered.